carbon-language/carbon-lang/docs/project/evolution.md

 #### (optional) Elicit early, high-level feedback on the proposal

-Authors may continue to use the `Evolution > Ideas` forum topic to advertise the proposal and elicit early, high-level feedback.
+Authors may continue to use the `Evolution > Ideas` topic to advertise the proposal and elicit early, high-level feedback.
 Community commenters should favor GitHub comments over forum topic replies.

 ##### Actions

-- **Author**: Update, or create if needed, the `Evolution > Ideas` forum topic to advertise the proposal and elicit early, high-level feedback.
+- **Author**: Update, or create if needed, the `Evolution > Ideas` topic to advertise the proposal and elicit early, high-level feedback.
   - Add the topic's link to the GitHub pull request.
 - **Community**: Provide [constructive commentary](commenting_guidelines.md) for
   ideas when feedback is solicited.